jdrichards-pursuit/jahaad-9-1-front-end-portfolio-project/README.md

  - Projects page contains one single project, the weather app project.
 Projects are displayed as a hyperlinked image.
  - Contact Us page gives links to socials and has a form for user to submit their information and message to site administator.
 Form is set to prevent default behavior.
 Inputs are added to a message box below the form.
  - Pursuit page will showcase my time at pursuit but is blank for now.
  - Story page contains 3 buttons that allows the users to view the last 3 published articles from one of the brands shown on the screen.
-For now there is two news sources: The Wall Street Journal and Tech Crunch.
+For now there is three news sources: The Wall Street Journal Tech Crunch and Tesla.
+User can also use trash can button to clear the webpage of articles.